quote_spot.jpg

 COMMITTEES AND EXECUTIVE COUNCIL

 The ISNW organizes stakeholder committees, which were also formed in 2008 following the recommendation of the President's Commission for Environmental Stewardship and Sustainability.
-Faculty, staff, and students serve on the committees.
+Faculty and staff serve on the committees.
+Students provide input through the ISNW student educator program.
 The committees make policy and practice recommendations, conduct projects related to their expertise, and serve as peer educators.
+Committees are dynamic, being created and concluded over time.

-The East Campus Hillside Committee provides recommendations, conducts scholarly studies, and conducts outreach about the area.
+The East Campus Hillside Advisory Committee provides recommendations, conducts scholarly studies, and conducts outreach about the area.

 The Liaison Group increases awareness of issues of sustainability and environmental stewardship through planning, marketing, and supporting programs that share information which challenges all members of the JMU community to think critically about their role in achieving the long-term stewardship of the Earth, and also models and champions best practices for environmental stewardship and pilot tests potential environmental stewardship initiatives.

-The ISNW is advised by an Executive Council, and council members chair the committees.
+The ISNW is advised by an Executive Council.
 Council members include:

 • Dirron Allen, Ed.D., Associate Vice President for Student Life and Involvement